By Paul Taylor

-A comparison chart then combines the most important information about these, and other dedicated hair loss shampoos, to help you decide which is the best one to use.
+The first three pages review these very different shampoo products.
+The fourth page then gives a comparison chart of these, and other dedicated hair loss shampoos, to help you decide which might be best.
 Here’s why I chose to review these three particular products:

 * Many people